These music streaming giants are neck and neck in every aspect but between Apple Music vs. Spotify, which one should you go for?

 Additional subscription plans

-Spotify also offers a Premium Duo subscription plan.
-This allows two people to maintain two separate Premium accounts.
-And you can do so at a discounted price of $12.99 a month.
-Both parties, however, must be living at the same address.
-Apple Music’s offerings, on other hand, are limited to Individual, Family, and Student subscriptions.
+Spotify offers a Premium Duo subscription plan that allows two people to maintain two separate Premium accounts.
+It comes at a discounted price of $12.99 a month, but both parties must be living at the same address.

 Additional plan perks